darensoh/Power_BI_Sales_Analysis/README.md

 - Certain regions demonstrate higher sales volumes, indicating potential areas for targeted marketing efforts.
 - Specific products perform exceptionally well in certain markets, suggesting a need for localized product strategies.
 - Demographic data reveals key customer segments that can be targeted for personalized marketing campaigns.
+- Return % for certain products seem to be higher than others, hinting at potential quality issues or a mismatch between customer expectations and the product's performance.

 # Closing Thoughts
 This Power BI dashboard serves as a vital tool for our executive team, providing them with the necessary insights to make informed decisions.
 By leveraging this dashboard, we aim to enhance our operational efficiency and drive business growth.